solo-io/gloo/docs/content/guides/integrations/datadog/_index.md

 ---
 title: Datadog
 weight: 60
-description: Integrate the Datadog agent with your Gloo Edge and Envoy deployment
+description: Integrate the Datadog agent with your Gloo Gateway and Envoy deployment
 ---

 Datadog is a SaaS platform that allows you to easily collect metrics and events from your environment through integrations with solutions like Kubernetes, public cloud providers, Linux and more.
-In this guide, we will show you how Gloo Edge can work with the Datadog Kubernetes integration to deliver information from Envoy and other Gloo Edge components to Datadog for analysis.
+In this guide, we will show you how Gloo Gateway can work with the Datadog Kubernetes integration to deliver information from Envoy and other Gloo Gateway components to Datadog for analysis.

 Here are the high level steps for completing the integration: